RodriVazquezAsenjo/PP1---Platform/README.md

 rounded edges, and be animated on hovering and on selecting.
 This will be done by scaling up and changing the color distribution.

+The buttons will allow the user to download the course content and to be redirected to the sign up form page.

 <img src="assets/readme-images/propaganda.png" style="width:6.5in;height:0.70833in" />

 Feature \#4: Values section.

-On the values section, there will be a number of cards which pull down on hovering and reveal the description for each of the values.
+On the values section, there will be a number of cards which pull down on hovering and reveal the description for each of the values of the company.

 <img src="assets/readme-images/values.png" style="width:6.5in;height:1.31944in" />